 This is the interface between the AO lawful interception management system and the LEA that will deliver to the LEA (after that the LEA issued an administrative “order” via the HI1 interface to put a given AO End User under “interception”) the data content streams flowing through/from the AO End User premises and the AO network.

-will route all AO End User traffic transparently towards the AO network (via the WS-BNG´s at the RPOI´s) and hence the AO is fully capable to implement this interface without any involvement of .
+Wyre will route all AO End User traffic transparently towards the AO network (via the WS-BNG´s at the RPOI´s) and hence the AO is fully capable to implement this interface without any involvement of Wyre.

 HI-a Interface